To be eligible for Work-Study, you must:

 Work-study participants may never work more than eight hours a day (20 hours/week during fall and spring semesters).
 If you are enrolled for fewer than six credits during the summer, you may work up to 40 hours/week.

 To ensure optimal use of your award through the semester, plan your work schedule before you begin earning funds.
-For example, if you have a $1,500 award and you work 20 hours/week, you will have approximately 8.5 weeks of funding.
+For example, undergraduate work-study students earning $9.50/hour who have a $1,750 award and work 20 hours/week, will have approximately 9 weeks of funding.

 Track your hours worked